BEST SHOPPING DESTINATIONS OF HYDERABAD.

 6. JUMMERAT BAZAAR (CHOR BAZAAR)

-Jummeraat, which literally means the eve of Friday, is the name given to this flea market that is set up every Thursday near the Muslim Jung bridge area near Begum Bazaar.
+Jummeraat, which means the eve of Friday, is the name given to this flea market that is set up every Thursday near the Muslim Jung Bridge area near Begum Bazaar.
 This one begins just before sunrise, and some stuff here is said to be stolen ware, which is why the market is informally also called Chor Bazaar.

-7. ANTIQUE MARKET, MURGI CHOWK.
+7. ANTIQUE MARKET, MURGI CHOWK

-Known For: Exotic Antiques
+Known For: Exotic Antiques Shopping Hyderabad

-From crockery from the time of the Nizams to quaint chandeliers that might not be original but replicas made to look like the original pieces, wooden chests, ornate mirrors, and picture frames; every item in a shop supposedly has a history, though the authenticity of the shopkeepers’ stories should be taken with a pinch of salt.
+From crockery from the Time of the Nizams to quaint chandeliers that might not be original but replicas made to look like the original pieces, wooden chests, ornate mirrors, and picture frames; every item in a shop supposedly has a history, though the authenticity of the shopkeepers’ stories should be taken with a pinch of salt.

 Apart from buying antiques, you could also sell something from your collection here.